JP-Vela/Jangle/readme.md

 ## 🚀 Features

-- Download videos from YouTube
+- Download a list of videos from YouTube
 - Option to download **MP3** or **MP4**
-- Real-time status updates via Electron IPC
+- Real-time status updates
 - Built with Electron + React for cross-platform desktop support

 ---